 There are groups of individuals within the Canadian population who, due to greater susceptibility or greater exposure, may be more vulnerable to experiencing adverse health effects from exposure to substances.

-A number of subpopulations were identified as having a potential for greater exposure to PFAS.
-Some Northern Indigenous communities (as measured in adults, including pregnant women), Indigenous youth and children in other parts of Canada, and firefighters internationally were found to have higher levels of certain PFAS in blood than in national biomonitoring surveys.
-Canadian firefighters and people living near sites contaminated with PFAS (for example, sites associated with the use of AFFFs for firefighting) may also be disproportionately exposed to higher levels of PFAS.
+Certain subpopulations were identified as having a potential for greater exposure to PFAS.
+Some northern Indigenous communities (as measured in adults, including pregnant women), Indigenous youth and children in other parts of Canada, and firefighters internationally were considered to have higher levels of certain PFAS in blood than found in national biomonitoring surveys.
+Firefighters and people living near sites contaminated with PFAS (for example, sites associated with the use of AFFFs for firefighting) may also be disproportionately exposed to higher levels of PFAS.

 Report findings

-The Updated Draft State of PFAS Report focuses on information to support a proposed conclusion on whether the substances are harmful to human health or the environment under CEPA.
+The State of PFAS Report focused on information to support a conclusion on whether the substances are harmful to human health or the environment under CEPA.
 This was done by examining scientific information, including information, if available, on subpopulations who may have greater susceptibility or greater exposure, and cumulative effects, and by incorporating a weight of evidence approach and precaution.

 The broad use of PFAS, their ability to move locally and over long ranges, and their presence throughout the environment have resulted in continuous environmental and human exposure to multiple PFAS.
 Exposure to PFAS has the potential to cause effects on multiple systems and organs in both humans and wildlife.